nedn/ai_scripting/README.md

 ## Generating Custom Refactoring Scripts

-You can generate your own refactoring scripts using the `generate_refactor_script.py` tool.
+You can use AI to generate your own AI refactoring scripts with the `generate_refactor_script.py` tool.
 This tool takes a description of your refactoring task and generates a complete Python script that follows the same structure as the example scripts.

 ### Usage